falchion10/macOS-Jailbreak/README.md

 ## 2c.
 Installing Procursus

-You'll need to install ldid from the Procursus repo, follow these steps to do so.
+You'll need to install ldid from the procursus repo, follow these steps to do so.

 First install zstd from homebrew:

 `brew install zstd`

-Then download the Procursus bootstrap:
+Then download the procursus bootstrap:

 ```
 curl -L https://apt.procurs.us/bootstraps/big_sur/bootstrap-darwin-arm64.tar.zst -o bootstrap.tar.zst
 ```

-Run these commands to install Procursus:
+Run these commands to install procursus, along with ldid:

 ```
 zstd -d bootstrap.tar.zst